Interstate 5: California

 The freeway then traverses the narrow Grapevine Canyon and descends for 12 mi into the San Joaquin Valley.
 At Wheeler Ridge near the south end of the valley, State Route 99 splits from the freeway to serve Bakersfield and other major cities in the Central Valley, while I-5 stays to the west.
-Now named the West Side Freeway, I-5 travels northwest along the edge of the Central Valley through farmland and avoids populated areas.
-The freeway is connected to several of the valley's main cities, including Fresno, Merced, and Modesto, by other highways.
+Now named the West Side Freeway, I-5 travels northwest along the edge of the Central Valley through farmland, being deliberately routed west of populated areas.
+The freeway is connected to several of the valley's main cities, including Fresno, Merced, and Modesto, through other east–west highways.

 Near Tracy, I-580 splits from I-5 to provide the first of several connections to the San Francisco Bay Area; I-205 northeast of Tracy also provides a connection through I-580.
 The freeway continues north through Stockton to Sacramento, where it follows the Sacramento River through the southern suburbs and along the edge of downtown.
-I-5 intersects two transcontinental highways in the Sacramento area: US 50 (and unsigned I-305) south of downtown and I-80 in the northern suburbs.
+I-5 intersects two transcontinental highways in the Sacramento area: US 50 south of downtown and I-80 in the northern suburbs.
 After an unsigned concurrency with State Route 99 in northern Sacramento, the freeway turns west to pass the city's airport and resumes its northwestern path at Woodland.
 It then intersects I-505, another Bay Area connector, near Dunnigan.

 The freeway continues north along the western edge of the Sacramento Valley, passing through farmland and several small towns before reaching the end of the valley at Red Bluff.
 I-5 then traverses the rugged Shasta Cascade region, passing through Redding and crossing Shasta Lake before beginning its ascent towards Mount Shasta.
 The freeway follows the Sacramento River upstream to the southwestern slopes of the mountain and turns northwest to reach Weed, where it intersects US 97, a major highway serving the Inland Northwest region.
 I-5 continues through Yreka in the Shasta Valley and follows the Klamath River into the Siskiyou Mountains, where it crosses into Oregon.